Blog Hero Water Treatment - Copperleaf Decision Analytics

 “At the heart of this process is value.
 What is the most valuable thing to do for the organisation?” explains Sadnicki.

-United Utilities is using Copperleaf to optimise investments with a particular focus on leakage.
+United Utilities is using IFS Copperleaf to optimise investments with a particular focus on leakage.

 The dashboards and maps are used by the United Utilities leadership team to understand the impact of changes to investment plans.
 “Visualising data geographically makes understanding complex information much simpler,” adds Lamb.
 “It makes it easier to communicate with stakeholders and simplifies our decision-making processes.”
 These visual forms of data have been well-received by not just leaders in the business but operational teams, too.